Incident DetailsCause of Death:

 The officers were unaware that the suspect had just attempted to kill his boss.
 When the officers arrived they were both shot.
 Although mortally wounded, Patrolman Little and a railroad employee were able to subdue the suspect.

-Patrolman Stephenson was survived by his wife, son and daughter.
+Patrolman Stephenson was survived by his wife, son, daughter, parents and brother.

 • This incident was one of 23 which resulted in the line of duty deaths of two officers.